mrlynn/mongodb-podcast/shows/018 - Thena with Kieran Peppiatt.md

 title: Thena with Kieran Peppiatt
 date: 1600214400000
 url: http://chtbl.com/track/4AA7A2/traffic.libsyn.com/mongodb/The_MongoDB_Podcast_-_Thena_with_Kieran.mp3
+excerpt: Learn how Thena uses MongoDB to capture notes and other action items in meetings, allowing users to focus on the meeting itself.
+This episode features Kieran Peppiatt, Founder and CEO of Thena.
 ---

 Learn how Thena uses MongoDB to capture notes and other action items in meetings, allowing users to focus on the meeting itself.